 However, dads don’t develop a big arm either.
 So something else is going on to prevent this from happening.

-As often as she may think she carries her children around, the nature of the carrying is not sufficient to induce muscle hypertrophy (noticeable growth).
+As often as she may think she carries her children around, the nature of the carrying is not sufficient to induce muscle hypertrophy (increase in muscle fiber size).

 When a woman develops big muscles from lifting weights, it’s the result of highly methodical, structured strength training routines.

 And, it’s because she wants to get “big.”
 Visible muscle development does not happen by accident out of thin air.